 The existing legal and equitable principles are, the authors submit, flexible enough to accomplish these objectives and align any decision with the allocation of risk built-in to the underlying contracts.
-In some cases, where a plaintiff has asserted a legitimate claim for specific performance "early and repeatedly," reasonably decided not to mitigate, and prosecuted its case expeditiously, an award of specific performance or, alternatively, "damages in lieu of specific performance" (such as assessing damages at the date of trial), may be entirely appropriate.
+In some cases, where a plaintiff has asserted a legitimate claim for specific performance "early and repeatedly," reasonably decided not to mitigate, and sly, an award of specific performance or, alternatively, prosecuted its case expeditiously, an award of specific performance or, alternatively, "damages in lieu of specific performance" (such as assessing damages at the date of trial), may be entirely appropriate.